dusty-nv/jetson-inference/docs/webrtc-recognizer.md

     inference-- WebRTC -->player
 ```

-It's recommended to keep the distribution of tags across the classes relatively even.
+It's recommended to keep the distribution of tags across the classes relatively balanced - otherwise the model will be more likely to be biased towards certain classes.
 You can view the label distribution and number of images in the dataset by expanding the `Training` dropdown.

 ### Training